AndrewRchow/BoingoPhotoAlbum/README.md

 ## Developer notes
-- Current login requires a full email and nonbasic password.
-- Users with shared emails but different names and vise versa are unique
 - If photos are added to an existing name and email combination, they will be added to his list.
 - Photos have static width and height
 - Buttons disabled if not validated.